wmay/euc-safety/_guides/abrasion.md

 | AA    | 70     | 45     | 25     |
 | AAA   | 120    | 75     | 45     |

+Many motorcycle jackets come with loops or a zipper to attach to pants.
+This connection helps prevent the jacket from sliding up in a crash.
+{: class="pro-tip"}

 It's surprisingly complicated to predict the abrasion resistance of a garment from its construction.
 As a result, I find it easier to rely on testing and certification rather than worry about the specific materials of a garment.
 John